petersilva/drobo-utils/README.txt

 Drobo has made it so much easier to obtain much more secure storage, that some with little or no professional storage management experience are getting Drobos.
-Some have the expectation that Drobo´s, because they allow for disk failures, replace the need for backups.
+Some have the expectation that Drobos, because they allow for disk failures, replace the need for backups.
 Sad stories have been told about people putting data only on the drobo, and no-where else, and then something happens and they lose the data.